My Sister and I: The Diary of a Dutch Boy Refugee

 My Sister and I: The Diary of a Dutch Boy Refugee was first published in January 1941 in New York by Harcourt, Brace.
-It is the alleged diary of a 12-year-old Dutch boy, named Dirk Van Der Heide, who survives the bombing of Rotterdam, Holland and escapes aboard a ship with his younger sister.
+It is the alleged diary of a 12-year-old Dutch boy, named Dirk van der Heide, who survives the bombing of Rotterdam, Holland and escapes aboard a ship with his younger sister.
 They stop in England on their way to America.
 This book was used for pro-British propaganda.

 Plot

-This book follows the alleged diary of a 12-year-old boy named Dirk Van Der Heide as he recalled his memory of the bombing in Rotterdam, Holland in May 1940.
+This book follows the alleged diary of a 12-year-old boy named Dirk van der Heide as he recalled his memory of the bombing in Rotterdam, Holland in May 1940.
 The story starts off with Dirk talking to the readers about why he is writing his diary.
 He says “I don’t like to think about the war, but the Captain says people ought to know what it’s really like so that they won’t let it happen any more”.
 He claims not to remember everything that happened when the Nazis came but he is going to try to recall the events.

 Dirk is traveling with his sister Keetje to America, escaping the war.
 They are leaving Holland because their father is fighting in the war and their mother was killed in a bombing.
 He continues on to describe what happened when he first heard about the German invasion.
 He remembers waking up in the night hearing explosions and people shouting under his window.
 He remembers how chaotic things were before and after the bombings.
 He then talks about his positive experiences with the British.

 About the book

 The book was translated into English from Dutch by Mrs. Antoon Deventer before its first publication in New York by Harcourt, Brace in January 1941.
 In June, the book was republished in London by Faber and Faber.
 The original printing included 7,500 copies and the second printing produced 17,500 copies.
 My Sister and I sold over 46,000 copies within one year of being released.
 By the time it went out of print in July 1948, 52,000 copies had been sold.

 The real author is unknown; but there are several theories.
-There are some who believe Dirk Van Der Heide actually wrote the diary pages.
+There are some who believe Dirk van der Heide actually wrote the diary pages.
 Other people believe that the book is a fraud and is really authored by Hendrik Willem van Loon.
-Paul Fussell argues that Stanley Preston Young, a young writer in the 1930s who worked at Harcout, Brace, wrote the story.
+Paul Fussell argues that Stanley Preston Young, a young writer in the 1930s who worked at Harcourt, Brace, wrote the story.

 Tin Pan Alley published a song inspired by the book entitled "My Sister and I".